Lee and Joanne

 Whisked Away

-My mother was a minimalist who disliked clutter of any sort.
-Our home was beautiful, warm, open and airy but devoid of any type of knickknack, or paraphernalia she deemed unattractive or cumbersome.
-A snapshot of our living room: simple sheer white linen curtains, a silky cherry baby grand piano adorned with one family photo and a small Belleek Scotty dog atop its finely polished finish.
-Two or three tasteful paintings and a crystal Waterford bowl which sat center on the coffee table.
-If there was a word to describe the opposite of hoarder it would characterize my mother.
+If there was one word to define the exact opposite of a hoarder, it would describe my mother.
+A minimalist who disliked clutter of any sort, our home was beautiful, warm, open and airy but devoid of any type of knickknack, or paraphernalia she deemed unattractive or cumbersome.
+A snapshot of our living room: simple sheer white linen curtains, a cherry wood, baby grand piano adorned with one family photo and a small Belleek Scotty dog atop its finely polished finish.
+Two or three tasteful paintings hung amid otherwise bare white walls and a crystal Waterford bowl which sat center on the coffee table.

 We all learned quite early on not to leave anything within her reach or it would simply disappear, forever.
 We had a theory, my sisters and I, that all those belongings, mostly certain items of clothing, were shipped off to her beloved homeland Ireland.
 We imagined our relatives or their friends or friends of their friends were the delighted recipients of the new American fashions which arrived in a package stamped “overseas.”